rogyw/ufend-p8-neighourhood-map/README.md

 ## Changelog

-0.2 Project Submission 2
+### version 2.0 Project Submission 2 - 8 July 2016
-* Updated Documentation
-* Adds HTTPS / HTTP/2 Support
 * fixes and code improvements
+* increased use of Knockout.js
+* removed infoBubble displayed on map and external dependancy
+* add Material Design layout with scrollable tabs for event details
+* add Material Design Icons for event tabs menu
+* add customised link for event to Auckland Transport to assist with trip planning
+* adds HTTPS / HTTP/2 support
+* documentation updated

-0.1 initial project submission
+### version 1.0 initial project submission
+* initial submission
+* Search and display of events in map
+* Display selected event details in infoBubble on map
+* Button to add event to Google Calendar
+* API information from Auckland Transport

 ## Contacts